p3yman/koochak/CONTRIBUTING.md

 # Contributing

-First off, thank you for considering contributing to Koochak.
+First off, thank you for considering to contributing to Koochak.
 We want to make contributing to this project as easy and transparent as possible, whether it's:

--Reporting a bug
+- Reporting a bug
--Discussing the current state of the code
+- Discussing the current state of the code
--Submitting a fix
+- Submitting a fix
--Proposing new features
+- Proposing new features
--Becoming a maintainer
+- Becoming a maintainer

 ## Report bugs using Github's [issues](https://github.com/peyman3d/koochak/issues)
 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](https://github.com/peyman3d/koochak/issues/new); it's that easy!